Help for Breakouts on the Hairline and Scalp

 - Cleanse skin with a water-soluble face wash designed for acne-prone skin.

-- Use a BHA exfoliant to remove dead skin, unclog pores, and help prevent more zits.
+- Use a leave-on BHA exfoliant to remove dead skin, unclog pores, and help prevent more zits.

-- Apply a benzoyl peroxide solution.
+- Apply a benzoyl peroxide treatment.
 Benzoyl peroxide is considered the gold standard for preventing acne breakouts, clearing pimples you have now, and reducing redness.

 What About Pimples on the Scalp?